 Are you short on time or unable to make it to the doctor’s office?
 An online doctor is a perfect solution when you need to see a medical professional.
 You can attend a virtual consultation without having to inconvenience yourself.

-- Loss of taste and smell can be caused by a number of other things too
+- Loss of taste and smell can be caused by several other things too.

 - Rydzewski B, Pruszewicz A, Sulkowski WJ.
 Assessment of smell and taste in patients with allergic rhinitis.
 Acta Otolaryngol.
 2000 Mar;120(2):323-6. doi: https://www.doi.org/10.1080/000164800750001189 .
 PMID: 11603799.